felixfilipi/E-eyes/README.md

 * paho mqtt
 * etc.

-The setup files will be pushed onthis repository ASAP.
+The setup files will be pushed on this repository ASAP.

 For further documentation will be updated as soon as possible.